By Sterling McGinn

 Some of the items they feature on their menu include: smoked pork and/or briskets made into three kinds of street tacos, along with sandwiches and macaroni and cheese.

-Not only are the Styes running their food business, they are working on opening a bed and breakfast in Newberry.
+Not only are the Styes running their food business, along with commercial kitchen equipment, they are working on opening a bed and breakfast in Newberry.

 The historic house located on West Harrie Street was originally constructed in 1886 as the St. Gregory’s Catholic Church rectory.